subat0mik/Misconfiguration-Manager/defense-techniques/PREVENT/PREVENT-3/prevent-3_description.md

 - A task sequence is configured with "Run another program first."
 - Managing clients in untrusted domains and cross-forest trusts

-If operating within one of the above scenarios, ensure the NAA is properly permissioned such that it cannot logon interactively and can read the distribution point network share.
+If operating within one of the above scenarios, ensure the NAA is properly permissioned such that it cannot logon interactively and can only read the distribution point network share.

 If none of the above scenarios pertain to the site in question, Microsoft recommends disabling the NAA in favor of using HTTPS or Enhanced HTTP communications for retrieving software from distribution points.
 The NAA configuration window is shown in Figure 1 with the "Remove" option highlighted.